On Chaitin's Heuristic Principle and Halting Probability: Preliminaries

-For defining $\Omega$, Chaitin gave the main idea as, ``The idea is you generate each bit of a program by tossing a coin and ask what is the probability that it halts.'' \cite[p.~151]{Chaitin95}.
+Next, we consider input-free programs and their halting problem, since for defining $\boldsymbol\Omega$, Chaitin gave the main idea as, ``The idea is you generate each bit of a program by tossing a coin and ask what is the probability that it halts.'' \cite[p.~151]{Chaitin95}.
 By ``program,'' Chaitin meant an {\em input-free} program, and by ``bit'' of a program, he meant any of the \texttt{0}'s and \texttt{1}'s in its binary ({\tt ASCII}) code.